beerlington/classy_enum/README.md

 end
 ```

-The `enum_classes` class macro will define the enum member order as well as additional ClassyEnum behavior, which is described further down in this document.
+The class order will define the enum member order as well as additional ClassyEnum behavior, which is described further down in this document.

 ### 2. Customize the Enum